 Here are the steps if you want to take advantage of this deal.
 First, click on this link.
 Next, click “send me flight deals” to shortcut yourself to the subscription options.

-Decide whether you want Premium or Premium+ and click the corresponding button.
 Next, create a new account — or log in if you have a free membership.
-Finally, enter promo code CHEAP for 40% off.
+Finally, enter promo code AWARDWALLET for 40% off.

 According to AwardWallet's Merchant Category Lookup Tool, Thrifty Traveler Premium codes as travel.
-That means you'll want to charge your subscription to a card that rewards general travel spending, such as the Chase Sapphire Reserve® or Ink Business Preferred® Credit Card:
+That means you'll want to charge your subscription to a card that rewards general travel spending, such as the Chase Sapphire Reserve® (Rates & Fees) or Ink Business Preferred® Credit Card :

 Bottom Line

-To celebrate National Cheap Flight Day, Thrifty Traveler is offering 40% off Premium+ subscriptions to new members — but only for two days.
-You'll want to sign up by 11:59 pm Pacific on August 24, 2023 to take advantage of this deal.
+For just three days, Thrifty Traveler is offering 40% off Premium subscriptions to new members.
+You'll want to sign up by 11:59 pm Eastern Time on August 22, 2025 to take advantage of this deal.

-Considering how much value I've gotten from being a Premium member, I can easily recommend signing up for Thrifty Traveler Premium+.
-Paying $53.99 for a year of cheap flights and award availability — tailored to your airport — is an excellent deal.
+Considering how much value I've gotten from being a Premium member, I can easily recommend signing up for Thrifty Traveler Premium.
+Paying $59.99 for a year of cheap flights and award availability — tailored to your airport — is an excellent deal.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.